Glow-Lang/glow/future/README.md

 Include atomic swap capability so contracts can be written that atomically sell a NFT for ETH, etc.

+Ability to associate static (identity) *and* dynamic (e.g. DNS state, annotations) metadata to NFTs.

 Required Features:
 - Multiple assets
 - Open set of participants